Tropical Storm Rai (2016)

-Tropical Storm Rai was a weak and short-lived tropical cyclone which affected Indochina in mid September 2016.
+Tropical Storm Rai (Note: The name Rai (Yapese: raay, [ɽ͡rɑːj]) was contributed by the Federated States of Micronesia and refers to rai stones, large donut-shaped stone relics used as ceremonial gifts, in Yapese.) was a weak and short-lived tropical cyclone which affected Indochina in mid September 2016.
 Formed from a tropical disturbance on September 11, the system developed into a tropical storm (on the JTWC scale) and reached its peak intensity on September 12, before making landfall in Vietnam and affecting Laos, Thailand and Cambodia.
 In Vietnam total damage reached US$73.96 million.

 Meteorological history

 During September 11, the Japan Meteorological Agency started to monitor a tropical depression, that had developed within an unfavourable environment for further development, about 860 km to the northeast of Ho Chi Minh City, Vietnam.
 The system had a broad low level circulation centre, with unorganized deep convection located along the southern edge of the system.
 During that day the system gradually developed further, before the Joint Typhoon Warning centre initiated advisories and classified it as Tropical depression 19W during the next day.

 By the next day, the JTWC upgraded the system to a tropical depression with the given designation of 19W.
 Satellite then showed that the LLCC of 19W was broad and defined with some deep convective banding.
 However, its LLCC became exposed, though its deep convection remained in place.
 Hours later, the JMA had declared that 19W had strengthened into a tropical storm, with the name Rai.
 Although it has strengthened, the JTWC issued its final advisory without upgrading it to a tropical storm, whilst Rai made landfall over Central Vietnam, about 94 km (59 mi) southeast of the city of Da Nang.
 According to the JMA, Rai reached its maximum intensity only as a weak tropical storm over land, however they issued their last advisory and was downgraded into a tropical depression six hours later.